-Second things second: If you share your bedroom you need to decide whether to deal with your partner’s stuff as well as your own.
-I lean towards leaving Rick’s stuff to Rick in terms of his clothes and his personal stuff.
-If that’s not a desireable thing for you, then you’ll need to budget more time for this week’s tasks.
+Second things second: If you share your bedroom you need to decide whether to deal with your partner’s things as well as your own.
+I lean towards leaving Rick’s stuff to Rick in terms of his clothes and his personal items.
+If that’s not desireable for you, then you’ll need to budget more time for this week’s tasks.

 Depending on where you are in your decluttering journey, most of the tasks should take you less than a half hour.
 Sorting through the clothes may take the longest, feel free to do it over several days if necessary.
 Don’t make the mistake of pulling them all out of the closet thinking you’ll be able to go through them rapidly.
 You might end up with a bigger mess than when you started!
 Ask me how I know…

 Be ruthless when sorting through your clothes, shoes and purses.
 If you haven’t worn them in a year let them go.
 If they don’t fit let them go.
 You’ll free up space in your closet and if you find you need something later on, you can indulge in a little shopping to replace it.

 As you finish each day’s task, immediately remove the trash and donated items from the room.
 Put the donation box in the car so you can easily drop it off.